webaverse/docs/docs/engineering/app/animation-baker.md

 # Animation Baker

-`Animation Baker` module exposes the API that can make any element of the user iterface a draggable or a drop zone.
+`Animation Baker` module exposes the API that can be used to bake animations and test in app.

 ```properties
 foo@bar:~$ node animations-baker.mjs ./public/animations/*.fbx ./public/animations/animations.cbor